trongnguyen24/Summarizerrrr/README.md

 - **Mobile Sheet**: Optimized for mobile devices.
 Open the summary with a single tap.

 ### 🛠️ Interactive Tools
-- **Deep Dive**: Not satisfied with the summary?
-Ask follow-up questions to the AI directly about the content.
+- **Deep Dive**: Ask follow-up questions to the AI directly about the content.
 - **Custom Actions**: One-click tools to **Analyze**, **Explain**, or **Debate** the content you're viewing.
 - **Transcript**: Copy transcript of the video or download transcript as a .srt file.
+- **Export/Import**: Easily backup and restore your settings and custom prompts.

 ### 🎨 Premium Experience
 - **Beautiful UI**: Built with **Svelte 5** and **Tailwind CSS 4** for a smooth, modern, and responsive experience.
 - **Dark/Light Mode**: Automatically syncs with your system or can be toggled manually.
 - **Internationalization (i18n)**: Fully localized in **English, Vietnamese, Spanish, Chinese, German, French, Japanese, and Korean**.
+- **Typography Control**: Customize font size and font family for the perfect reading experience.

 ---